shlemmmm/ADBScreen/README.md

 * os (pre-built package)

 ## Bugs
-I can bet there are a LOT of them, so please contact me on my [discord server](https://discord.gg/gEF2sN4Yc3)
+I can bet there are a LOT of them, so please if you find any contact me on my [discord server](https://discord.gg/gEF2sN4Yc3)

 ## Usage
 Absolutly free copy and usage (i'm being kind)